andretietz/auth/README.md

 # Authentication World - Android
-I am sick of writing the same authentication stuff over and over again so I created a library that I can re-use for all different kinds of authentications.
+I am sick of writing the same authentication stuff over and over again, so I created a library that I can re-use for all different kinds of authentications.
-This is a library written in kotlin
+This is a library written in kotlin.

 ## 1. A common abstract authentication layer - auth
-This part of the library is basically a set of interfaces with which you can start implementing your app, without the need to care which  providers (email,oauthX providers, ...) you will use later on or which type of backend you are using later on.
+This part of the library is basically a set of interfaces with which you can start implementing your app, without the need to care which  providers (email, oauthX providers, ...) you will use later on or which type of backend you are using later on.

-The main interfaces are
+The main interfaces are:
-* ```CredentialProvider``` or ```AndroidCredentialProvider``` which represents any kind of authentication using a third party service such as google, facebook or similar.
+* ```CredentialProvider``` or ```AndroidCredentialProvider``` which represents any kind of authentication using a third party service such as Google, Facebook or similar.
 This Providers should be able to provide you an ```AuthCredential``` which you either use in app only or you authenticate with it against some backend using the ```AuthClient``` implementations.
-* ```AuthClient<T>``` represents any type of authentication server you can use, while ```T``` is the type of user object you're using in your app.
-Leave it void if you really want.
+* ```AuthClient<T>``` represents any type of authentication server you can use, while ```T``` is the type of user object you're using in your app, which can also be of type `Void`.

-So the idea was regardless of which authentication-provider you will use or to which kind of server/service you will authenticate to, you can use this interfaces
+So the idea was regardless of which authentication-provider you will use or to which kind of server/service you will authenticate to, you can use these interfaces.

 Go [here](auth/) for details or checkout the [demo-application](app/)